Phantom Thief Jeanne: Manga

 Phantom Thief Jeanne is written and illustrated by Arina Tanemura.
 It was serialized in the monthly magazine Ribon from February 1998 to July 2000.
 The chapters were later released in 7 bound volumes by Shueisha under the Ribon Mascot Comics imprint.

 Beginning July 2007, Phantom Thief Jeanne was republished in 6 kanzenban editions with new cover illustrations.
 Later, beginning June 18, 2013, Shueisha republished again in bunkoban editions under Shueisha Bunkoban imprint.

-Phantom Thief Jeanne was initially licensed in English for North American distribution by CMX Manga in 2004, where it was published under its original transliterated title Kamikaze Kaito Jeanne.
-After CMX Manga became defunct, in August 2013, Viz Media announced they had acquired the English license and began republishing the 2013 bunkoban reprint for North American distribution, with the first volume published in March 2014.
+Phantom Thief Jeanne was initially licensed in English for North American distribution by CMX in 2004, where it was published under its original transliterated title Kamikaze Kaito Jeanne.
+After CMX became defunct, in August 2013, Viz Media announced they had acquired the English license and began republishing the 2013 bunkoban reprint for North American distribution, with the first volume published in March 2014.